-- Hair must be clean and neatly styled and not extreme or distracting to the learning environment.
-Unnatural hair coloring, mohawks, long sideburns, shaved heads, or artwork/designs cut into the hair or eyebrows, and overly large or tall hairstyles are not allowed. - Hair must be out of the eyes.
-Hair may be pulled back with a headband or worn in a bun, ponytail, or braid(s) with appropriate hair accessories: only Harding plaid, navy, red, white, black, or gray..
-Adornments such as feathers and sparkles may not be worn.
+• Hair must be clean and neatly styled and not extreme or distracting to the learning environment.
+Unnatural hair coloring, mohawks, long sideburns, shaved heads, or artwork/designs cut into the hair or eyebrows, and overly large or tall hairstyles are not allowed.

+• Hair must be out of the eyes.
+Hair may be pulled back with a headband or worn in a bun, ponytail, or braid(s) with appropriate hair accessories: only Harding plaid, navy, red, white, black, or gray.